ccoenraets/ionic-tutorial/ionic-facebook-integration.md

     - Check your feed on Facebook

+## Step 5: Test Facebook integration on device (optional)

+1. Build your application for a specific platform following the steps described in module 8:

+    ```
+    ionic build ios
+    ```

+    and/or

+    ```
+    ionic build android
+    ```

+2. Run and test your application on an iOS or Android device or emulator

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">
 <a href="build-ionic-project.html" class="btn btn-default"><i class="glyphicon glyphicon-chevron-left"></i>
 Previous</a>
 </div>
 </div>